jjj-vtm/up-transport-mqtt5-rust/README.md

-# Eclipse uProtocol Rust MQTT5 Client
+# Eclipse uProtocol MQTT 5 Transport Library for Rust

 ## Overview

-This library implements a uTransport client for [MQTT5](https://github.com/eclipse-uprotocol/up-spec/blob/v1.6.0-alpha.4/up-l1/mqtt_5.adoc) in Rust following the uProtocol [uTransport Specifications](https://github.com/eclipse-uprotocol/uprotocol-spec/blob/main/up-l1/README.adoc) for spec version 1.6.0-alpha.4.
+This library provides a Rust based implementation of the [MQTT 5 uProtocol Transport v1.6.0-alpha.4](https://github.com/eclipse-uprotocol/up-spec/blob/v1.6.0-alpha.4/up-l1/mqtt_5.adoc).

 ## Getting Started

 ### Building the Library

 To build the library, run `cargo build` in the project root directory.
-Tests can be run with `cargo test`.
-This library leverages the [up-rust](https://github.com/eclipse-uprotocol/up-rust/tree/main) library for data types and models specified by uProtocol.

 ### Running the Tests